dickreuter/Poker/readme.rst

 To purchase, please follow this link.
 You'll then receive a password within 24 hours. https://www.paypal.com/webapps/billing/plans/subscribe?plan_id=P-910576034F790373KMC6UZOQ

-You can also get a free subscription if you make some (meaningful) contribution to the codebase.
+You can also get a free subscription if you make some meaningful contribution to the codebase.

 The easiest way to contribute is by:

-- Adding new tables.
+- Adding new tables
 - Adding new strategies
 - Directly add fixes to the code and create a pull request